BinPro/CONCOCT/doc/complete_example.md

 Setting up the test environment
 -------------------------------
+###Using Docker###
+On your host machine create a folder where you want all the output from this example to go:

+    mkdir -p /home/username/Data
+    mkdir /home/username/Data/CONCOCT-complete-example
+    # Move the test data you extracted in the download part into the Data folder
+    mv /home/username/CONCOCT-test-data /home/username/Data/CONCOCT-test-data

+Now you want to execute the following command to log into our full Docker image and to map the ```/home/username/Data``` to your image:

+    sudo docker run -v /home/username/Data:/opt/Data/ -i -t binnisb/concoct_0.2.1_full bash

+This will download the 1.8G image to your machine and then leave you in a BASH shell with the following environmental variables set for you:

+    CONCOCT=/opt/CONCOCT-0.2.1
+    CONCOCT_TEST=/opt/Data/CONCOCT-test-data
+    CONCOCT_EXAMPLE=/opt/Data/CONCOCT-complete-example

+###Your own setup###
 After obtaining the test data, create a folder where you want all the output from this example to go:

     mkdir CONCOCT-complete-example